mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 ## Getting Started

 Create a new Jupyter notebook for this lesson and begin by importing the Pandas package and seaborn.
+We also need to import the matplotlib plotting functions `pyplot` in order to directly call any of the plotting functions for matplotlib

 ~~~
 import pandas as pd
+import matplotlib.pyplot as plt
 import seaborn as sns
 ~~~
 {: .python}